 Andrew Willins is a Partner and Group Head of the Dispute Resolution department in the British Virgin Islands.
 He has over 20 years experience as an advocate, drawn from his time at the Chancery Bar in London and, since 2008, in the British Virgin Islands.
 He has particular experience in insolvency litigation, shareholders´ disputes and in complex commercial litigation, including professional negligence and cross-border fraud and asset tracing claims.

-Andrew is ranked as a leading lawyer in the British Virgin Islands by all of the major directories and one of 4 lawyers ranked by Chambers Global in Band 1.
+Andrew is ranked as a leading lawyer in the British Virgin Islands by all of the major directories and one of only four lawyers ranked by Chambers Global in Band 1.
 In 2022 a source for Chambers Global described him as ‘Outstanding, particularly at synthesising complex issues and boiling down matters so the judge could deal with them effectively.’
 ‘Andrew is extremely knowledgeable and insightful.’
 ‘He is very bright, very commercial and user friendly.’
 In 2021 they described him as ‘A very forceful advocate’ with ‘a high focus on clients’ interests.’
-In 2021 Legal 500 described Andrew as a ‘superb Advocate’ who ‘would be an asset in any courtroom anywhere in the world.’
+In 2021 Legal 500 described Andrew as a ‘superb advocate’ who ‘would be an asset in any courtroom anywhere in the world.’
 In 2020 they noted his ‘Experience of heavy complex cases and his outstanding inhouse knowledge of BVI local law.’

 Andrew is a member of the Chancery Bar Association, the Property Bar Association and INSOL International.
 He served as 2nd Vice President of the BVI Bar Association for two terms, between 2011 and 2013.